 Will it be safe to make these repairs?

 All fixers are knowledgeable with regard to the safe use of the tools available.
 The first step in tackling a repair job will be to discuss the safe use of tools and handling of the item to be repaired.
 Electrical safety will be explained when disassembling items that use electricity.
-To protect all parties involved, all participants are required to sign a liability release form when they check in at each Repair Café.
+To protect all parties involved, all participants are required to sign a liability release form when they check in at each Repair Clark County event.

 Yes, stop by and enjoy a cup of coffee/tea and the community atmosphere.